 This course will provide introductory practice experience to students in two health care settings: prescriber's clinics and a faculty practice site.
-Students will have an independent approach to learning and gain a broader understanding of these settings and the role that pharmacists may play.Requirement: P-2 standing.
+Students will have an independent approach to learning and gain a broader understanding of these settings and the role that pharmacists may play.
+Requirement: Successful completion of all required courses in the P-1 year, or permission of instructor.